-A landmark overview of research carried out over the past 50 years has found that eating foods with a high glycaemic index (GI) and drinking milk not only aggravated acne, but in some cases triggered it, too.
+A landmark overview of research carried out over the past 50 years has found that eating foods with a high glycemic index (GI) and drinking milk not only aggravated acne but in some cases triggered it, too.

 Acne is caused by a combination of the skin producing too much sebum and a build-up of dead skin cells which clog the pores and leads to a localized infection or spot.
-It is thought that excess sebum production is caused by hormonal fluctuations, which explains why around 80% of teenagers experience bouts of acne throughout adolescence.
+It is thought that excess sebum production is caused by hormonal fluctuations, which explains why around 80% of teenagers, as well as adults, experience bouts of acne.
 While there is no danger from the spots themselves, severe acne can scar as well as lead to anxiety, low self-esteem and depression.